Bill Keating: Senate

 In 1984, State Senator Joseph F. Timilty resigned his Norfolk and Suffolk seat to pursue a career in private law, and Keating became the only major Democratic contender for the office.
 In the general election he faced Republican Marion Boch, who promoted a plan for dramatic cuts to legislators' pay and hours, invoking the energy of the Ronald Reagan campaign.

 Keating focused his campaign on expanding resources for crime prevention and education, tailoring his message to the Boston constituency he would pick up as a senator.
 He was elected with about 64% of the vote.

 In his first year, Keating was named Senate chairman of the joint Public Safety Committee, where he led the legislative action for a statewide seat belt law pushed by Governor Michael Dukakis.
 He authored a drug sentencing reform package signed into law in 1988, lowering thresholds for possession charges and establishing new minimum sentences, including a one-year minimum sentence for first-time possession of cocaine or PCP "with intent to distribute".
 The latter provision was widely derided by criminal justice authorities as excessively strict and vaguely worded.

+Following the 1987 Dorchester killings on August 30, which were perpetrated by Vietnamese citizen and American resident Minh Hoang Le against his own family, Keating would push for restrictions on rifle ownership by foreign nationals (ownership of handguns by foreign nationals were already banned).
+In response to criticisms of the bill, which he dubbed the Alien Gun Permit Bill, he argued that the critics lived only in areas without "large alien population[s]."
+The bill passed the State Senate in June 1988, but it ultimately died on the order paper before it was introduced in the House.
+Keating would continue to push for the bill as late as 1994.